 May be more beneficial than the federal dependent care tax credit for most individuals whose adjusted gross income is greater than $25,000 (consult a tax professional for an assessment of your personal situation)

-- increase contribution or newly enroll if change causes you to gain a dependent or lose coverage (ex.
+- increase contributions or newly enroll if change causes you to gain a dependent or lose coverage (ex.
 New child or spouse, tax-dependent parent, divorce)

-- decrease contribution or cancel if change causes you to lose dependent or gain coverage elsewhere (ex.
-New spouse has Dependent FSA or becomes unemployed, child lives primarily with ex-spouse)
+- decrease contributions or cancel if change causes you to lose dependent or gain coverage elsewhere (ex.
+New spouse has dependent care FSA or becomes unemployed, child lives primarily with ex-spouse)

-You can only contribute to Health Care FSA during unpaid leave (not to Dependent Care FSA).
+- You can only contribute to a health care FSA during unpaid leave, not to a dependent care FSA

 - Backup Care